 Barriers to Mental Health Care for Boston-Area Black Residents [Report]

-by the ARC Team
+by the Applied Research Team

 Does Boston-area mental health care adequately serve Black residents?
 Community Health Network Area 17 (CHNA 17) invited EGC to partner in addressing this question for six cities near Boston.